- 37Shares

-Anyway, are you here because you’d like to learn how to crochet the magic ring?
-Right, I thought so!
-I’ll shut up about new stuff and start talking (typing?) about how and why to use the magic ring.
+Are you here because you’d like to learn how to crochet the magic ring?
+It’s commonly used to start off amigurumi patterns and other crochet in the round.
+Read on to learn how and why to use the magic ring in your crocheting.

 WTF is a magic ring/circle?